Buying Guides

 • The safest place for a child to travel in a car is in the centre rear, as this is likely to be furthest from any impact.
 However, the use of a seat belt in any position in the car, including the front seat, is far safer than a child travelling unrestrained

-• In Group 0+/1 seats, check that the shoulder strap of the integral harness in rear-facing seats is slightly below your child's shoulder level.
-In forward-facing seats, the straps should be level with or slightly above your child's shoulder.
+• In baby or toddler car seats, check that the shoulder strap of the integral harness in rear-facing sets is slightly below your child's shoulder level.
+In forward-facing toddler seats, the straps should be level with or slightly above your child's shoulder.
 Once you reach the top slots for the straps, your child can continue to use the seat until their eye line is level with the top of the seat shell

 Do's